The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force in June 2017.

 - assist you in developing policies, procedures and controls to mitigate the risk of money laundering and terrorist financing

-- help you apply a risk based approach to detecting and preventing money laundering and terrorist financing and
+- help you apply a risk-based approach to detecting and preventing money laundering and terrorist financing and

-- inform your assessment of the level of risk associated with particular business relationships and transactions and enable you to make appropriate risk-based decisions about clients and retainers.
+- inform your assessment of the level of risk associated with particular business relationships and transactions and enable you to make appropriate risk-based decisions about clients and retainers

-In carrying out your risk assessment you must take into account information on money laundering and terrorist financing risks made available to you by the Law Society and/or the SRA, and risk factors relating to:
+When you carry out your risk assessment you must take into account information on money laundering and terrorist financing risks made available to you by the Law Society and/or the SRA, and risk factors relating to: